KasperskyLab/Kaspresso/README.md

 }
 ```

-And then add dependency to your module `build.gradle`:
+2. Add a dependency to `build.gradle`:

 ```
 androidTestImplementation 'com.kaspersky.android-components:kaspresso:1.1.0'
 ```

-If you are still using old Android Support libraries we strongly recommend to migrate to AndroidX. <br>
+If you are still using the old Android Support libraries, we strongly recommend to migrate to AndroidX.

 The last version with Android Support libraries is:

 ```